-Praise be to Allah - the Lord of the worlds, peace and blessings of Allah be upon our Prophet Muhammad, members of his family and all his companions!
+Praise be to Allah, the Lord of the worlds, peace and blessings of Allah be upon our prophet Muhammad, members of his family and all his companions!

 Allah Almighty ordered His Prophet (peace and blessings of Allah be upon him) to be patient, saying:

-“Therefore be patient, for your patience is only from Allah…”(An-Nahl, 16:127).
+“Therefore, be patient, for your patience comes only from Allah...”(An-Nakhl, 16:127).

-“Be patient, as the envoys of strong spirit endured…”(Al-Ahkaf, 46:35).
+“Be patient, as the strong-willed messengers endured...”(Al-Ahkaf, 46:35).

 “O you who believe!
-Be patient, stock up on patience, serve in the outposts and fear Allah, so that you may succeed ”(Ali Imran, 3: 200).
+Be patient, be patient, serve at the outposts and fear Allah, perhaps you will succeed” (Ali Imran, 3:200).

-Allah Almighty said, praising the patient:
+Allah Almighty said, praising those who are patient:

-He is Holy and Mighty, noted that he loves the patient and helps them:
+He is Holy and Mighty, noted that He loves the patient and helps them:

 "Allah loves the patient"(Ali Imran, 3:146).